 - a.
 Department Vision and Mission: Describe your departmental vision (optional) and mission or purpose statement, which is generally found in the proposed and adopted budget books. - b.
 Department Description: Provide an overview of the department's major duties, services, and programs.
-Also include a brief description of each division.
-NEW FOR SPRING 2025: Incorporate, where applicable, an explanation of the ways in which departmental operations support the Mayor's key deliverables. - c.
+Also include a brief description of each division. - c.
 Table of Organization: Include the latest functional table of organization from the most recent adopted budget.
-Please contact your OMB Analyst for a copy of your T.O. from the adopted budget. - d.
+Please contact your OMB Analyst for a copy of your T.O. from the adopted budget.
+(If the FY 2024-25 adopted budget is not published in time for the December 13 deadline, please use the T.O. from the FY 2024-25 Proposed Budget.) - d.
 Our Customers: Identify departmental customers and their most important needs.
 If applicable, include major customer trends that can impact operations.
 Be sure to include internal County customers as necessary.
 Include a description of how customer feedback is obtained, addressed, and measured.
 Key customer requirements/needs can be translated into performance measures and included on a department scorecard.
 These performance measures should be indicative of how well a department is meeting or exceeding customer needs.

-When evaluating your customers' needs and requirements, consider using the five quality elements (accuracy, cost, timeliness, safety, legal/ethical) to determine which elements are most important to achieving your customers' satisfaction.
+When evaluating your customers' needs and requirements, consider using the five quality elements (accuracy, cost, timeliness, safety, legal/ethical) to determine which elements are most important to achieving your customer's satisfaction.